Axiom Works

 The Honest Gap

 We built an incredible factory today.
 The pipeline works.
 The quality gates catch real violations.
 Auto-merge is live.
 360+ work items have flowed through the system.
-11 expert agents with names, personalities, and domain expertise are wired into the dispatch system.
+12 AI agents with names, personalities, and domain expertise are wired into the dispatch system.

 But Keith asked the right question at the end of the session: "What can I actually show someone?"